murthylab/Meshdown/README.md

 # Using meshdown

 1. Choose a directory where the mesh `obj` files should be downloaded.
-For this example I'll use `/path/to/my_downloads/`.
+For this example I'll use `c:/path/to/my_downloads/`.

 2. Get the list of mesh id's you want to download.
 For this example, I'll use `720575940611425556,720575940634015088`.

 2. From a command line (e.g., Cmder), run

+> docker run -v <download_path>:/meshes --rm meshdown:v1 python meshdown.py <mesh_list>

+with `<download_path>` and `<mesh_list>` replaced with the appropriate text.
+For example, with `c:/path/to/my_downloads` as the download path and `720575940611425556,720575940634015088` as the mesh id's, this will be:

-> docker run -v /path/to/my_downloads:/meshes --rm meshdown:v1 python meshdown.py \
+> docker run -v c:/path/to/my_downloads:/meshes --rm meshdown:v1 python meshdown.py \
 > 720575940611425556,720575940634015088

-If everything works, you'll end up with `/path/to/my_downloads/720575940611425556.obj` and `/path/to/my_downloads/720575940634015088.obj`.
+If everything works, you'll end up with `c:/path/to/my_downloads/720575940611425556.obj` and `c:/path/to/my_downloads/720575940634015088.obj`.